jeniferp0122/ToDoIt-Android-Project/README.md

 ### 1. User Stories (Required and Optional)

-**Required Must-have Stories**
+#### **Required Must-have Stories**

 - User Log In
 - User Sign Up
+- User Logout
+- Keeps the user Loged In Until user logouts
+- To-Do List
+  - Edit To-Do List (Collaborator, Name, Description)
   - Create To-Do List
   - Delete To-Do List
+- To-Do List Item
   - Create a To-Do List Item
   - Edit a To-Do List Item
   - Delete a To-Do List Item
-- Change status of To-Do List Item (Complete , In Progress, Pending )
+  - Change status of To-Do List Item (Complete , In Progress, Pending, Past Due )
 - Have Colaborative To-Do List where you can have multiple users be part of the same List
+- Set Date for To-Do List Item
+- Alert User Regarding Past Due Items on a List

-**Optional Nice-to-have Stories**
+#### **Optional Nice-to-have Stories**

-- Set time constraint for To-Do List Item
+- Set Notifications for Item that has time constraint associated with it
 - Create user permission page where the Admin can configure each collaborator permissions to View, Edit, or Delete
-- sdsds
+- Set Priority Level of each To-Do List Item
+- App comes with templates for different types of To-Do List
+- Create Widget from app to Phone Home Screen to preview a List
+- Associate Colors to a To-Do List Item Status ( Maybe Labels )
+- Notify Collaborators on the List when an update is made on the List

 ### 2. Screen Archetypes

-- [list first screen here]
-  - [list associated required story here]
+- Log In Screen
-  - ...
+  - Sign Up Screen
-- [list second screen here]
-  - [list associated required story here]
+  - Possible Resset Password Screen
+- Profile Overlay with Profile Settings & Logout Option
+- Home Screen with all List
-  - ...
+- List View
+  - View to cretae List
+  - View to create item
+  - Modal to edit item
+  - View to edit list properties ( Change Name , Description , Theme )

 ### 3. Navigation

-**Tab Navigation** (Tab to Screen)
+#### **Tab Navigation**

-- [fill out your first tab]
-- [fill out your second tab]
-- [fill out your third tab]
+- Log In Screen
+- Home List View
+- List View
+- Compose Item View
+- Change Status View

-**Flow Navigation** (Screen to Screen)
+#### **Flow Navigation**

 - [list first screen here]
   - [list screen navigation here]